 PROGRAM

-JUDO CLASSES FOR KIDS AND ADULTS
+FREESTYLE JUDO CLASSES ADULTS

-FREESTYLE JUDO CLASSES FOR KIDS AND ADULTS
+JUDO CLASSES ADULTS

-Adult Judo (ages 16+) on Tuesday and Thursday, 6:00pm – 7:00pm, 6:00 PM – 7:00 PM at Eagles Community Center
+6:00 PM – 7:00 PM at Eagles Community Center

 Strictly speaking there is no other Judo than Kodokan Judo of Sensei Jigoro Kano and that is the curriculum at Coach Decker’s Martial Arts.
 Freestyle Judo is an approach to “shiai” (contest rules) developed by Sensei Steve Scott that we believe is more developmental and inclusive than other contest rules, so that is our approach in our Judo classes as well.
 Freestyle can also mean a state of mind where we try to be free of preconceived dogmas and open to Judo as an evolutionary, lifetime study; the goal being self-improvement.